-- Transition Year Child Care - provides child care to families whose MFIP case has closed within the last twelve months.
+- Transition Year Child Care - provides child care to families whose MFIP case has closed within the last 12 months.

-- Basic Sliding Fee Child Care - is for low incomes families who do not qualify for MFIP Child Care or Transition Year Child Care
+- Basic Sliding Fee Child Care - is for low-income families who do not qualify for MFIP Child Care or Transition Year Child Care

 Applying for the Child Care Assistance Program

-Before families can receive child care assistance, they must complete and application, and meet eligibility requirements.
+Before families can receive child care assistance, they must complete an application and meet eligibility requirements.
 The application must be signed.